dx-tooling/maas-projectpage/BLOG_README.md

 ## How It Works

 1. **Blog Post Structure**: Each blog post should be an HTML file in the `src/blog/` directory
-2. **Standard Metadata**: The system automatically extracts metadata from standard schemas (Open Graph, Twitter Cards, Schema.org)
+2. **Standard Metadata**: The system automatically extracts metadata from Open Graph and Twitter Cards
 3. **Automatic Population**: Blog posts are automatically displayed on the landing page
 4. **Build Integration**: The blog section is populated during the webpack build process